Skip to content

 jupytext --to notebook notebook.py # notebook.py -> notebook.ipynb

-Pair a notebook so both representations stay in sync on every save:
+Pair one notebook so both representations stay in sync on every save:

 Terminal window